ilya-zlobintsev/LACT/README.md

 ## Power profiles daemon note!

-If you are using `power-profiles-daemon` (which is installed by default on many distributions), by default it will override the amdgpu performance level setting according to its own profile.
+If you are using `power-profiles-daemon` (which is installed by default on many distributions), by default it may override the amdgpu performance level setting according to its own profile.

+When using LACT 0.7.5+ and power-profiles-daemon 0.30+, LACT will try to connect to power-profiles-daemon and automatically disable the conflicting amdgpu action in ppd to avoid this conflict.

-To avoid this, create a file at `/etc/systemd/system/power-profiles-daemon.service.d/override.conf` with the following contents:
+If running older versions, you can resolve this manually by creating a file at `/etc/systemd/system/power-profiles-daemon.service.d/override.conf` with the following contents: